balachia/vim-ambi16/README.md

-# 16-color terminal colorscheme: the theory!
+# Ambidexterous 16-color terminal colorscheme

+16-color light/dark colorscheme for Vim(/&lightline) that works with a
+particular theory of color palettes.

+## The theory!

 This color relies on the following theory/assumptions about a palette: